rainerknabenbauer/GDPR-Shield/README.md

 ### Who is this for ..
 .. it's for freelancers and permanent employees who just switched jobs.

-I just spend some weeks applying for all sorts of jobs - most of my application were digested by recruiting agencies.
+I just spend some weeks applying for all sorts of jobs - most of my applications were digested by recruiting agencies.
 Now I get up to several eMails a day with ill-fitting job baits.
 The only thing worse than eMails are phone calls, especially when they start with 'you received an email from us two days ago, and you didn't respond'.